pefllauthors/PeFLL/README.md

-## PeFLL: A Lifelong Learning Approach to Personalized Federated Learning
+## PeFLL: Personalized Federated Learning by Learning to Learn
 This is code implements the PeFLL algorithm.

 #### Installation